expo/expo/docs/versions/v10.0.0/guides/how-exponent-works.rst

 While it's certainly not necessary to know any of this to use Exponent, many engineers like to know how their tools work.
-We'll walk through a few key concepts here.
+We'll walk through a few key concepts here, including:

+- Local development of your app
+- Publishing/deploying a production version of your app
+- How Exponent manages changes to its SDK
+- Opening Exponent apps offline

 You can also browse the source, fork, hack on and contribute to the Exponent tooling on `github/@exponentjs <http://github.com/exponentjs>`_.

-Opening an app from Exponent in development
+Serving an Exponent project for local development
-"""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""""

 .. image:: img/fetch-app-from-xde.png
   :width: 100%

-There are two user facing pieces here: the Exponent app and the Exponent development tool (either XDE or exp CLI).
+There are two pieces here: the Exponent app and the Exponent development tool (either XDE or ``exp`` CLI).
 We'll just assume XDE here for simplicity of naming.
 When you open an app up in XDE, it spawns and manages two server processes in the background: the Exponent Development Server and the React Native Packager Server.